 Configuration management system and change management system are used to manage these types of changes.

-Since non-IT project managers are not well aware of the configuration management system, they confuse it with the change management system.
+Since non-IT project managers may not aware of the configuration management system, they could confuse it with the change management system.

 Okay, let’s get started.